exratione/thywill/README.md

       callback();
     };

-Then anywhere in application code that event can be triggered in other cluster
+Then anywhere in application class method code that event can be triggered in other cluster processes:
-processes:

     // Task data is any object.
     var taskData = {